Aberdour: Etymology

 Aberdour means 'mouth of the Dour'.
 The first element is the Pictish word aber 'river mouth'.
 The name of the Dour Burn, which enters the River Forth at the village's harbour, is from Pictish duvr 'water'.
 A cognate of this word is also seen in Dover and Andover.
 The Pictish word was subsequently changed to Gaelic dobhar.
 Aberdour is recorded in 1179 as Abirdoure and in 1126 as "Abirdaur".

 History

 For much of its history Aberdour was two villages, Wester Aberdour and Easter Aberdour, on either side of the Dour Burn; however this distinction was blurred by the 19th century arrival of the railway.

+The original church was dedicated to St Fillan in 1178 but only was given parish status in 1640 when the area was disjunctioned from the parish of Beath and Dalgety.

 In the 18th century Aberdour's harbour was improved by the addition of a stone pier to help handle the coal traffic from nearby collieries.
 However, in the 1850s the traffic changed dramatically, and Aberdour Harbour became a popular destination for pleasure steamers from Leith.
 This in turn led to the building of a deeper water pier a little around the bay at Hawkcraig, and to the development of hotels and many of the other services still on view today in the village.

 The railway came to Aberdour in 1890, with the building of the line east from the newly opened Forth Bridge.
 The station has won many "best kept station" awards.